plwg/git_presentation/how_to_build_a_time_machine.md

 . . .

-Now crisis averted Ross deletes the "hotfix" branch, and goes back to finish his feature.
+Now crisis averted Ross deletes the "hotfix" branch, and goes back to finish his feature (C5).
 After few days, it is ready to be integrated into master.

 ![](basic-branching-6.png)

-Since the history has diverged, no fast-forwarding this time.
+Since the history has diverged, "master" cannot reach "iss53" by fast-forward.
 The new commit will have two parents.

-If each's change relative to the ancestor (C2) is not overlapping (i.e. different files), git will merge them automatically.
+If each's change relative to the ancestor (C2) is not overlapping (i.e. different files / lines), Git will merge them automatically.
 If it overlaps, then it is a conflict and Git will ask which side you want.

 Most of time things merge cleanly automatically if the code is compartmentalized well.

 ![](basic-merging-1.png)

-The branch being merge into, "master", advanced.
+The branch being merged into, "master", advanced.
 Now both the fix and the new feature are in prod!

 ![](basic-merging-2.png)

-Notice in this case how Ross can be a team of people all these will work the same!
+Notice in this case how Ross can be a team of people all these will still work well!

 # Local Branches are Disposable